Carrier-Grade NAT Configuration

 Configuring NAT Profile

 A NAT profile defines how the NAT device has to perform the IPv4 address translation.
-NAT profile allows you to define an instance, IPv4 address pools, maximum number of translations, port block size and mapping a particular internal IPv4 address with a particular external IPv4 address for a deterministic address translation.
+NAT profile allows you to define an instance, IPv4 address pools, maximum number of translations, and mapping a particular internal IPv4 address with a particular external IPv4 address for a deterministic address translation.

 You can create NAT profile for an RBFS instance using the 'instance' option.
 Also, you can define the TCP or UDP traffic type for the profile.